 Since October 2, 2003, 43 additional lawsuits making factual allegations generally similar to those in the Hindo Complaint were filed in various federal and state courts against AllianceBernstein and certain other defendants.
-The plaintiffs in such lawsuits have asserted a variety of theories for recovery including, but not limited to, violations of the Securities Act, the Exchange Act, the Advisers Act, the Investment Company Act, the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), certain state securities laws, and common law.
+The plaintiffs in such lawsuits have asserted a variety of theories for recovery including, but not limited to, violations of the Securities Act, the Exchange Act, the Advisers Act, the Investment Company Act of 1940, as amended ("Investment Company Act"), the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), certain state securities laws, and common law.
 All state court actions against AllianceBernstein either were voluntarily dismissed or removed to federal court.
 On February 20, 2004, the Judicial Panel on Multidistrict Litigation transferred all actions to the United States District Court for the District of Maryland ("Mutual Fund MDL").